 Here is a quick rundown of blogging mistakes to avoid in the future.
 Not because you have made these mistakes but because it’s always great to have a quick reminder as we continue this writing journey together.

 Mistake #1: Not Understanding the Brand’s Marketing Objectives

-As you begin to write blog content for a new client, it’s imperative that you take the time to truly understand their marketing objectives and voice.
+As you begin blogging for a new client, it’s imperative that you take the time to truly understand their marketing objectives and voice.

-On nDash, most clients will take the time to complete their group profile.
+On nDash, most clients will take the time to complete their group profiles.
 This information includes:

 - Target Audience: who they are pushing this content towards

 - Objective: What do they want the content to accomplish?
 This could be lead generation, brand awareness, thought leadership, etc.

 - Things to Avoid: certain sites to avoid or pet peeves in content

 - Content We’re Looking For: blogs and whitepapers aside, they may choose to highlight topics they enjoy exploring or sites they look up to

 - Company Content Kit: option to upload a style guide, and persona and keyword research